By Mark Zuckerman on Thursday, September 19 2024

 The first RBI came on an Andrés Chaparro single to right.
 The second came on a 111.4-mph double to left by Wood.
 And when José Tena notched yet another RBI single two batters later to score Wood, the Nationals had themselves a 3-1 lead, poised for a much-needed big night at the plate.

-They did suffer a potentially significant injury in the second inning when Young was thrown out trying to steal second and appeared to jam his left shoulder in the process.
+They did suffer a potentially significant injury in the second inning when Young was thrown out trying to steal second and jammed his left shoulder in the process.
 The rookie center fielder trudged off the field alongside a trainer, careful not to move his left arm too much.

-With no other true outfielders on the roster, Davey Martinez called for Gallo to take over right field, with Dylan Crews shifting to center.
-Gallo, though, didn’t even take the field until long after the rest of the team was ready to go in the bottom of the inning, evidently needing to make the long run up and back to the visitors’ clubhouse to get his outfielder’s glove.
+With no other true outfielders on the roster, Martinez called for Gallo to take over right field, with Dylan Crews shifting to center.
+Gallo, though, didn’t even take the field until long after the rest of the team was ready to go in the bottom of the inning.
+Did he have to run all the way up to the visitors' clubhouse to get his outfielder’s glove?
+Not exactly.

 The Nationals also were playing without Luis García Jr., who sat out his second straight game with a sore right wrist.
 That opened the door for Baker to make his first career start, and the rookie second baseman made the most of the opportunity with three hits, including an RBI double, to improve to 5-for-8 as a big leaguer.